WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 #### `blocks.switchToBlockType.transformedBlock`

-Used to filters an individual transform result from block transformation.
+Used to filter an individual transform result from block transformation.
 All of the original blocks are passed since transformations are many-to-many, not one-to-one.

 #### `blocks.getBlockAttributes`